babylonchain/finality-provider/docs/finality-provider.md

 To verify that your finality provider has been created, we can check the finality providers that are managed by the daemon and their status.
-These can be listed through the `fincli daemon list-finality-providers` command.
+These can be listed through the `fpcli list-finality-providers` command.
 The `status` field can receive the following values:

 - `1`: The finality provider is active and has received no delegations yet